Siouxsie and the Banshees: Kaleidoscope, Juju and A Kiss in the Dreamhouse (1980–1982)

 Budgie became a permanent member, and the band entered the studios to record the single "Happy House" with guitarist John McGeoch, then still a member of Magazine.
 Their third album, Kaleidoscope, released in 1980, saw the Banshees exploring new musical territories with the use of other instruments like synthesizers, sitars and drum machines.
-The group initially had a concept of making each song sound completely different, without regard to whether or not the material could be performed in concert.
+The group initially had a concept of making each song sound completely different, without regard to whether or not the material could be performed live.
 Melody Maker described the result as "a kaleidoscope of sound and imagery, new forms, and content, flashing before our eyes".
-Kaleidoscope was a commercial success, peaking at number 5 in the UK albums chart.
-This line-up, featuring McGeoch on guitar, toured the United States for the first time in support of the album, playing their first shows in New York City in November 1980.
+Kaleidoscope was a commercial success, peaking at number 5 on the UK albums chart.
+This line-up, featuring McGeoch on guitar, toured the United States for the first time in support of the album in November 1980.

 For Juju (1981), the band took a different approach and practised the songs in concert first before recording them.
 Juju, according to Severin, became an unintentional concept album that "drew on darker elements".
 Sounds hailed it as "intriguing, intense, brooding and powerfully atmospheric".
-The album later peaked at number 7 in the UK albums chart and became one of their biggest sellers.
+The album later peaked at number 7 on the UK albums chart and became one of their biggest sellers.
 McGeoch's guitar contributions on Juju were later praised by Johnny Marr of the Smiths.

 During the 1981 accompanying tour, Siouxsie and Budgie became a couple.
 At the same time, they also began a drum-and-voice duo called the Creatures, releasing their first EP, Wild Things.

 The Banshees followed in 1982 with the psychedelic A Kiss in the Dreamhouse.
 The record, featuring strings on several numbers, was an intentional contrast to their previous work, with Severin later describing it as a "sexy album".
 The British press greeted it enthusiastically.
 Richard Cook finished his NME review with this sentence: "I promise...this music will take your breath away".
 At that time, McGeoch was struggling with alcohol problems, and was hospitalised on his return to a promotional trip from Madrid.
 The band fired him shortly thereafter.
 Severin asked Robert Smith to take over guitarist duties again; Smith accepted and rejoined the group in November 1982.